k4sh4n1/research/pre-proposal draft notes.md

 While deterministic earthquake forecasting might be impossible, probabilistic earthquake forecasting is being actively pursued, as described by a paper published on Nature [@beroza2021machine].

+Earthquake forecasting is practically validated by a 30-week real-time field testing which combines Big Data with AI [@saad2023earthquake].
+Therefore, continuous probabilistic earthquake forecasting is shown to be quite feasible.

 Feeds from global seismic stations might be employed for short-term (hours to days) probabilistic forecasting.
 The big data analytics and machine learning are prospective tools to be used.

+Earthquake probabilistic forecasting has a noticeable practical impact.
+It would provide early warning systems for large metropolitan cities with historic seismic disasters.
+It could potentially affect the human society as a whole.

+### Problem with earthquake probabilistic forecasting

+The problem is that earthquake forecasting lies more within the geophysics field.
+It might be far away from earthquake engineering, let alone the structural engineering field.

 ## References